Coach Young gives a great deal of credit to Devonta's mom for the type player and person he is.

-Keep it on Scout.com and Gene's Page to read the latest on this very talented youngster.
+Keep it on Scout.com for the latest news on Devonta Pollard.

 Gene Swindoll is the publisher of the GenesPage.com website, the source for Mississippi State sports on Scout.com sports network.
 You can contact him by emailing email@example.com.